FRONTIERS

 Chief Economist, Fifth Third Commercial Bank

-Jeff Korzenik provides research and analysis that impacts Fifth Third’s key markets, providing insight to business leaders and policymakers throughout the country.
+Jeff Korzenik is the Chief Economist at Fifth Third Commercial Bank, where he provides research and analysis that impacts the bank’s key markets.
+In this role, he delivers insight to business leaders and policymakers throughout the country.

-He is an award-winning author whose writings have been featured in The Wall Street Journal, Harvard Business Review, Newsweek and many other national and regional publications, and Jeff has appeared regularly on CNBC, Bloomberg and Fox Business News.
-Policymakers have sought his expertise on a variety of topics, leading to his testifying before state legislatures and on Capitol Hill.
+He is an award-winning author whose writings have been featured in The Wall Street Journal, Harvard Business Review, Newsweek, and many other national and regional publications.
+Jeff has appeared regularly on CNBC, Bloomberg, and Fox Business News.
+Policymakers have sought his expertise on a variety of topics, leading to Jeff testifying before state legislatures and on Capitol Hill.

-Jeff is a graduate of Princeton University with a Bachelor of Arts in economics and a certificate of proficiency in Near Eastern Studies.
+Jeff graduated from Princeton University with a Bachelor of Arts in Economics and a certificate of proficiency in Near Eastern Studies.

 MORE